Asherchewzy/asr_transcription/README.md

 - Set up backend dependencies via `uv`
 - Install frontend dependencies (npm packages)
 - Check for FFmpeg and Node.js (required dependencies)

-However, if this fails, please go through the "Installations if you need" and "Sync packages" section.
-This setup does not install docker VM or daemons.
+- This setup does not install docker VM or daemons.

 ```bash
 # by bash